 All Residential Life facilities are equipped with notification systems that can be initiated by the presence of smoke, heat or via a manual pull station.
 The initiation of the alarm notifies residents audibly and visually.
-With the exception of the Tara and University Heights complexes any initiation of the fire alarm notifies an off-site response center that dispatches emergency responders to the location.
-All Residential Life owned residence halls are equipped with sprinkler systems.
+With the exception of the Tara Apartments any initiation of the fire alarm notifies an off-site response center that dispatches emergency responders to the location.
+One hundred percent (100%) of the Residential Life owned residence halls and apartments are equipped with sprinkler systems.
 All Residential Life facilities have fire extinguishers in compliance with the applicable code.